DataHaskell/docs/_posts/2016-10-19-current-environment.md

 ## Machine learning

 ### Bayesian inference
   - **probably-baysig** [](https://github.com/glutamate/probably-baysig){:.github} - This library contains definitions and functions for probabilistic and statistical inference.
-    - Math.Probably.Sampler defines the sampling function monad, as described by Sungwoo Park and implemented elsewhere (e.g. 'random-fu' and 'monte-carlo' packages)
+    - Math.Probably.Sampler defines the sampling function monad
     - Math.Probably.PDF defines some common parametric log-probability density functions
     - Math.Probably.FoldingStats defines statistics as folds that can be composed and calculated independently of the container of the underlying data.
     - Strategy.\* implements various transition operators for Markov Chain Monte Carlo, including Metropolis-Hastings, Hamiltonian Monte Carlo, NUTS, and continuous/discrete slice samplers.